cnshsliu/bpgpt/README.md

 ![WorkflowGPT Logo](frt/static/images/workgpt_logo.png) <!-- Replace with your logo path -->

-> **Introducing WorkGPT**: The fusion of workflow technology with GPT.
+> **Introducing WorkGPT**: AI-native BMP engine, the fusion of BPM workflow technology with GPT.
 This innovation brings AI-powered workflow engines to the forefront, seamlessly integrating ChatGPT into enterprise scenarios.

 > It's AI Era now, if you are building a Workflow, or BPM (Business Process Management), or RPA (Robotic Process Automation) system, or any other system that involves workflow, you can use WorkGPT to enhance your system with AI capabilities.